oracle/docker-images/OracleCoherence/README.md

     ```shell
     cd OracleCoherence/dockerfiles/14.1.1.0.0
     ```

+1. Ensure that image `oracle/serverjre:8` is available

+   Image `oracle/serverjre:8` is required for both the Coherence Java 8 based Docker image and the Graal based Docker image.
+For the Graal based Docker image `oracle/serverjre:8` is used in the first stage of the multipart Docker image build process.

+1. Ensure that image `oracle/graalvm-ce` is available if building a Graal based Coherence image (*Coherence 14.1.1.0.0 only*)

 1. Build the Docker image with Maven

     To build a Docker image using Oracle 8 JDK: